Alpenglow88/oTTo/docs/otto_cheatsheet.md

 ```

-# use NetHTTP to get JSON Auth bearer token (check location of token with API documentation)
+Use NetHTTP to get JSON Auth bearer token (check location of token with API documentation)

 ```ruby
     uri = URI.parse(<sign_in_api>)